-One of the most trusted travel magazines, Condé Nast Traveler , bring together some of the best journeys featured in their publication, in the Book of Unforgettable Journeys .
+One of the most trusted travel magazines, Condé Nast Traveler, brings together some of the best journeys featured in their publication, in the The Conde Nast Traveler Book of Unforgettable Journeys: Great Writers on Great Places.
 A collection of stories coupled with practical advice and travel tips, this book will inspire your next vacation.
-Visit the treasures of the world with the helpful knowledge from preeminent writers in your hand.
+Visit the treasures of the world with helpful knowledge from preeminent writers in your hand.

 One such writer, Simon Winchester, gives the information he has gathered on the best volcanoes to visit around the world from his own experiences.
-Traveling to the Philippines, Indonesia, Japan, Russia, or Hawaii? – Winchester has been there and wants you to experience the wondrous awe of seeing a volcano up close, like he has.
-Read about the best way to trek to the peak, and find out valuable safety tips in the Book of Unforgettable Journeys .
+Traveling to the Philippines, Indonesia, Japan, Russia, or Hawaii? – Winchester has been there and wants you to experience the wondrous awe of seeing a volcano up close as he has.
+Read about the best way to trek to the peak, and find out valuable safety tips in the Book of Unforgettable Journeys.

 Excerpt from The Condé Nast Traveler: Book of Unforgettable Journeys

 What you need to know about volcanoes: plus, where and how to see the world’s most active

 Locals recognize the idiosyncrasies of active volcanoes: If they tell of hearing or feeling ominous grumbles, get well clear.
 The magnificence of these slumbering monsters is matched only by their dangerous sense of caprice.

 (In descending order of danger, volcanoes are classified as active, meaning that they are known to erupt; dormant, meaning that they are not currently erupting but have the potential to do so; and extinct, meaning that they have a history of erupting but are not likely ever to do so again.)